Text Parsing Approaches

 Full SKILL.md source

----name: apple-text-parsingdescription: Use when deciding between Swift Regex and NSRegularExpression, bridging regex results into NSRange for TextKit, or choosing the safest parsing approach for attributed-text manipulation and search or replace.
-Reach for this when the main task is parsing-strategy choice, not raw Foundation API lookup.license: MIT---
+---name: apple-text-parsingdescription: Use when deciding between Swift Regex and NSRegularExpression, bridging regex results to NSRange, or choosing a parsing strategylicense: MIT---

 # Text Parsing Approaches